brittlewis12/witness-budgets/witness-budgets-v3.md

   - Avoid `classical`, `choice`, `noncomputable` keywords
   - Mark classical content explicitly with attributes
   - Use CI rules to enforce constructive discipline in specific directories
-  - Whitelist escape hatches for specific theorems
+  - Allowlist escape hatches for specific theorems
 - Extraction: Requires staying out of `noncomputable` and keeping witnesses in Type (not Prop)

 **Reality check:**